-State law requires all public schools to conduct a specific number of fire, disaster, and lockdown drills in the course of the school year.
+State law requires all public schools to conduct a specific number of fire and disaster drills in the course of the school year.
 Each classroom posts a list of directions for each type of drill.
 All teachers will review the specific instructions for their room.
 Follow these directions without fail.
 It is essential that silence be maintained so that directions may be heard.

-LIBRARY / MEDIA CENTER
+LIBRARY/MEDIA CENTER

-HHMS takes great pride in offering and maintaining a great library for the students.
-Students are allowed to check out 2 books for 2 weeks.
-If the student loses a book, the student is responsible for the replacement cost.
+SMS takes great care in offering and maintaining a great library for the students.
+Students are allowed to check out 2 books for 3 weeks.
+If a student loses or damages a book, the student is responsible for the replacement cost.
+Excessive late books or mistreatment of books may limit a student's ability to check out.